By Marcin Wojtyczka

 NOOA Mariner’s Guide to the 500mb charts: https://www.vos.noaa.gov/MWL/dec_08/milibar_chart.shtml

-- Look out the window at the developing weather and be aware of the environment around, with or without the assistance of outside sources.
+- Look out the window at the developing weather and be aware of the environment around you.
 You are right on the spot, with all the critical information at your fingertips (wind direction and strength, clouds, barometer readings, waves).
-If you add this to what you see on a synoptic charts, or hear on a weather broadcast, you are in a much better position than the weatherman to make an accurate forecast
+If you add this to what you see on a synoptic chart or hear on a weather broadcast, you are in a much better position than the weatherman to make an accurate forecast.

-- Different apps use different colours on charts so make sure that you understand them well if you use multiple apps.
-The numerical models available is what makes a difference
+- Weather applications use different colours on charts so make sure that you understand them well if you use multiple apps.
+The numerical models available are what make a difference.

-- ECMWF and some other models are generaly more reliable than GFS and have better resulution.
+- ECMWF and some other models are generally more reliable than GFS and have better resolution.
 The SPIRE model is currently ranked 1 for wind speed and direction accuracy using data from offshore weather buoys.
-It is ranked 2 behind the ECMWF for land based weather stations.
-Newer models like ECMWF has a very high acquisition cost, and this is why the data was not widely used by many weather websites so far (that has changed in the recent years), and has been traditionally used only by top yacht racing teams and meteorologists
+It is ranked 2 behind the ECMWF for land-based weather stations.
+Newer models like ECMWF have a very high acquisition cost, and this is why the data was not been widely used by many weather websites so far (that has changed in recent years) and has been traditionally used only by top yacht racing teams and meteorologists.

-- Long-term forecasts make sense on the open ocean but not necesarily in more closed seas with huge land effect like Mediterranean
+- Long-term forecasts make sense on the open ocean but not necessarily in more closed seas with a huge land effects like the Mediterranean.

 - Know your model resolution.
-Models have typically a resulution/grid of 25km (some have higher and some lower) which means that anything in between the grid points (in the range of 25km) is interpolated.
+Models have typically a resolution/grid of 25 km (some have higher and some lower) which means that anything in between the grid points (in the range of 25 km) need to be interpolated.
+Models filter out detail which result in a smoothing effect, so the strongest winds are not well represented.
 Imagine that you have a wind speed predicted to be 30kn and 20kn between consecutive grid points.
-In that case the model would show 25kn in between the grid points, but the actual wind there could be much bigger (e.g. 50kn), if there is a front and the wind change immediately.
-The model might miss that!
+In that case, the model would show 25kn in between the grid points, but the actual wind there could be much bigger if there is a front and the wind change suddenly.
+Models are also likely to fail to resolve topographic feature of smaller islands.

-- Reliable predicitons usually stop at 40-45kn (it might be guessing beyond that)
+- Reliable predictions usually stop at 40-45kn (it might be guessing beyond that).

-- On the ocean the waves are far more important for the safety than the wind
+- On the ocean the waves are far more important for safety than the wind.

-- Check wind gusts forecast and compare it with regular wind because a big difference may cause shock stress and damage to the rig and sails
+- Check the wind gusts forecast and compare it with the regular wind because a big difference may cause shock stress and damage to the rig and sails.

-- Add a safety margin to predictions (say 20% or so), especially in areas where the wind could be accelarated (e.g. Canaries acceleration zones, where you could go from 3 to 7 in a matter of seconds)
+- Add a safety margin to predictions (say 20% or so), especially in areas where the wind could be accelerated (e.g. Canaries acceleration zones, where you could go from 3 to 7 in a matter of seconds).
+Despite the means available today, meteorology is not yet an exact science.
+It makes sense to take this into account.

 Fair Winds and Following Seas!